sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises_2.md

       But here maybe we should recolor interchange $C,D$ and others are changed correspondingly.
 Then $BC$ is impossible which corresponds to $m$ (i.e. C) must be outside.
       Also see this [comment](https://math.stackexchange.com/questions/2418524/5-color-theorem-proof#comment8974142_2418535)
-  - > If we now interchange blue and magenta on all the vertices in the same region as b, we will still have a proper coloring of G obviously vertices inside the region can't have edges with vertices outside the region.
+  - > If we now interchange blue and magenta on all the vertices in the same region as b, we will still have a proper coloring of G obviously vertices inside the region can't have edges with vertices outside the region since the graph is planar.
 - [ ] 44,45 see the ans
   - > The sets of locations from which the tips of different prongs are visible are disjoint this means to see each tip, we need at least one guard each.